Skip to main content

 10 mentions Positive Neutral Negative

-• “The guaranteed infected characters is a funny mechanic; you see a guaranteed infected for the 11th time and instantly go for the gun, with the window getting progressively covered in more pixel art gore and blood as you kill more.”
+• “The guaranteed infected characters is a funny mechanic; you see a guaranteed infected for the 11th time and instantly go for the gun, the window getting progressively covered in more pixel art gore and blood as you pop them.”

 • “It reminded me of Papers, Please with the overall gameplay style, and it also reminded me of No, I'm Not a Human with the variety of characters and having to choose who you let in and who you have to tell to get out.”